 Heat oven to 350°F.

 Combine sugar and butter in bowl; beat at medium speed until creamy.
-Add ricotta cheese, egg and 1 teaspoon almond flavoring; continue beating until well mixed.
+Add ricotta cheese, egg and 1 teaspoon almond extract; continue beating until well mixed.
 Add flour, baking powder and salt gradually, beating at low speed after each addition.

 Drop dough by rounded teaspoonfuls, 2 inches apart, onto ungreased cookie sheets.
 Bake 10-12 minutes or until lightly browned.
 Cool on cookie sheets 2 minutes; remove to cooling racks.

-Combine powdered sugar, 1/4 teaspoon almond flavoring and enough milk for desired glazing consistency in bowl.
+Combine powdered sugar, 1/4 teaspoon almond extract and enough milk for desired glazing consistency in bowl.
 Spoon 1/2 teaspoon glaze over cooled cookies; decorate with cherries or sprinkles as desired.
 Store in tightly covered container.

 I was looking for a soft cookie for my picky husband thought I would give this a try.
 The reviews are good.
 Just one question, is there anything you can use in place of the Ricotta cheese.
 Thank you